 - Palo Alto

 – Mayor Garcetti ordered a moratorium on both residential and commercial evictions related to coronavirus.
-If you are unable to pay your home or business’ rent because of the COVID-19 pandemic (including because of loss of business income, workplace closure, child care expenditures due to school closures, health care expenses related to being ill with COVID-19, or caring for someone in your household who is ill with the virus), you are protected from eviction through March 31, 2020, unless extended.
-The order gives tenants affected by COVID-19 up to three months following expiration of the local emergency period to repay any back rent due.
+If you are unable to pay your home or business’ rent because of the COVID-19 pandemic (including because of loss of business income, workplace closure, child care expenditures due to school closures, health care expenses related to being ill with COVID-19, or caring for someone in your household who is ill with the virus), you are protected from eviction until the Mayor declares the local State of Emergency is over.
+No-fault evictions are also banned and rent increases have been frozen for properties that are subject to the city’s Rent Control Ordinance.
+The order gives residential tenants affected by COVID-19 up to 12 months following expiration of the local emergency period to repay any back rent due.

 - Santa Monica

 – Effective March 14, 2020, Effective March 14, 2020, landlords are barred from evicting residential tenants for nonpayment of rent due to financial impacts related to COVID-19.
 To defer rent, tenants must notify their landlord in writing and provide relevant documentation.
 The emergency ban is due to expire September 30, 2020.
 Tenants will have 12 months after the expiration to repay the rent owed.

 – Residential landlords are blocked from evicting tenants who are unable to pay rent due to circumstances related to COVID-19.
 The emergency ordinance expired August 31, 2020.
 Tenants have 12 months from the expiration date to repay the deferred rent.